TimB44/class/spec.md

 Multi-line string literals are not supported.

-*Whitespace* is allowed between any two tokens and consists of any sequence of spaces, line comments, block comments, and newline escapes.
+*Whitespace* is allowed between any two tokens and consists of any sequence of spaces, line comments, and newline escapes.
 Line comments are a `//`, followed by any sequence of non-newline characters.
-Block comments are a `/*`, followed by any sequence of characters not including `*/`, followed by `*/`.
 Newline escapes are a backslash followed immediately by a newline.

 A *newline* is any sequence of newline characters (ASCII 10) and